Summer of 84: Reception

 It created buzz on the horror festival circuit in the United States and internationally, including featured or opening day screenings at Fantasia International Film Festival (Montreal) FrightFest (London), Sitges (Catalonia, Spain), /Slash Filmfest (Austria), and Hard:Line Film Festival (Germany).
 It received Jury Prize nominations at Molins Film Festival for Best Director, Best Film, and Best Screenplay.

 Summer of 84 was included on multiple published best-of-year lists with notable highlights: BuzzFeed News' "The 19 Best Horror Films of 2018", LA Weekly's "The Ten Best Horror Movies of 2018", Thrillist's "The Best Horror Movies of 2018", Esquire's "The Scariest Movies of 2018", Dread Central's "Josh Millican's Best Horror Movies of 2018", Horror News Network Top 18 Horror Films of 2018, The Ringer's "The 10 Best Horror Movies of 2018", and PopHorror's "Top 25 Favorite Horror Movies of 2018" (8/25).
 It is listed as one of Rotten Tomatoes' "Best Horror Movies of 2018" and "140 Best 2010s Horror Movies".

-Four years after its release, Collider included it as "an essential for any summer horror movie list", Game Rant recommended it as one of 5 great horror movies to watch in the summer, and /Film suggests its dark tonal shift helps "distinguish itself from sundry other nostalgic horror rides".
+Four years after its release, /Film suggests its dark tonal shift helps "distinguish itself from sundry other nostalgic horror rides".

 Summer of 84 was horror streaming platform Shudder's second biggest film premiere of 2018, trailing only Mandy.
 It was nominated for a 2019 Saturn Award for Best Independent Film Release.
 The film poster was included as one of Rotten Tomatoes' "24 Best Movie Posters of 2018".